citizenweb3/blog/cosmosnews.md

 ### Evmos&Cosmos news till Aug 4

-Evmos and Cosmos News till April 4th
+Evmos and Cosmos News till August 4th

 - On July 30th, the dYdX Chain reached 44% of its developing process, which means that launch is on its way!